-- Step 1 On a computer on which Exchange System Manager is installed, log on to Windows by using an account that is an Exchange Full Administrator. - Step 2 On the Windows Start menu, click Programs > Microsoft Exchange > System Manager. - Step 3 In the left pane, expand <Organization name> > Administrative Groups > <Administrative group> > Servers > <Server name> > Protocols > IMAP4, where <Administrative group> and <Server name> identify the first Exchange server that contains emails that you want licensed Connection users to be able to access. - Step 4 Right-click Default IMAP4 Virtual Server, and click Properties. - Step 5 Click the Access tab. - Step 6 Click Certificate. - Step 7 On the Welcome to the Web Server Certificate Wizard, click Next. - Step 8 On the Pending Certificate Request page, click Process the Pending Request and Install the Certificate. - Step 9 Click Next. - Step 10 On the Process a Pending Request page, browse to the location where you saved the certificates, and specify the server certificate that you created using Microsoft Certificate Services or another application, or that you got from an external CA.
+- Step 1 On a computer on which Exchange System Manager is installed, sign in to Windows by using an account that is an Exchange Full Administrator. - Step 2 On the Windows Start menu, select Programs > Microsoft Exchange > System Manager. - Step 3 In the left pane, expand <Organization name> > Administrative Groups > <Administrative group> > Servers > <Server name> > Protocols > IMAP4, where <Administrative group> and <Server name> identify the first Exchange server that contains emails that you want licensed Unity Connection users to be able to access. - Step 4 Right-click Default IMAP4 Virtual Server, and select Properties. - Step 5 Select the Access tab. - Step 6 Select Certificate. - Step 7 On the Welcome to the Web Server Certificate Wizard, select Next. - Step 8 On the Pending Certificate Request page, select Process the Pending Request and Install the Certificate. - Step 9 Select Next. - Step 10 On the Process a Pending Request page, browse to the location where you saved the certificates, and specify the server certificate that you created using Microsoft Certificate Services or another application, or that you got from an external CA.